yasint23/AWS/aws/hands-on/11_30_2021_Elastic_Beanstalk/README_EB.md

 - After the creation of the environment click the link (Application URL) and show the Web Page.

 - From the left-hand menu show the app and env menus, talk about them.
 Click on the tabs like `Configuration`, `Monitoring` etc. and explain them.

 - Go to `EC2` service on AWS console and show the resources
-- From the left-hand menu show the app and env menus, talk about them.
-Click on the tabs like `Configuration`, `Monitoring` etc. and explain them.

-- Go to `EC2` service on AWS console and show the resources